dcsil/Achievo/product_research/use_cases.md

 ![CUJ #1 mockup](./cuj_mockups/cuj_figma_01.png)

-### 2. Task Completion & Rewards
+### 2. Manual User Task Completion & Rewards
-**Description**: The user can mark tasks as complete either through Canvas or directly in the extension.
+**Description**: The user can mark tasks as complete directly in the extension.
 Upon completion, they are rewarded with animations and in-game currency.

 **JTBD**: Gamification

 **User Path**:
-1. User completes a task by either:
-   - Clicking **“Complete”** in the extension
+1. User clicks **“Complete”** for a task in the extension
-   - Submitting it on Canvas
 2. User receives a reward animation.
 3. User sees in-game currency added to their balance.